Regulation of Care

 (c) where

-the care receiver is under the age of 16, a person who has parental
+the service user is under the age of 16, a person who has parental

 responsibility (within the meaning of the Children (Jersey)